AU-Landing-Project/au_landing/README.md

 - sends notification to users when entities they own are edited by someone else

-		* 'update' event registered in global scope of start.php
+		* 'update' event registered in init of start.php

-		* handler au_landing_page_update in /lib/functions.php
+		* handler au_landing_page_update in /lib/events.php

 //replaced by Jon - widget manager version still causes major server crisis
 - removes 'and' option of content_by_tag widget (from Widget Manager)